 We started with the question: How do our food choices affect our health, our communities, our economy, and our environment?
 Some of the activities we engaged in:

 - Students started the unit by keeping a food journal for three days.
 We arrived at definitions for “processed” and “organic,” but other than that I did no pre-teaching.
 I asked them to pay attention to what influenced their food choices–was it their families, their friends, their route to/from school and work, their wallets?

 - Quick Write: How do your food choices affect others?

-- We watched Nourish and compared the main idea to how we ate as individuals.
+- We watched the Nourish: Food + Community video and compared its main ideas to how we ate as individuals.
 We then wrote a summary of the film.
 The students added to their quick writes, and we discussed them.